 (a) Access to GPC-SSF contributing centre data from the Lead Centre(s) for SSFMME website(s) will be password protected.

 (b) Digital GPC-SSF data will be redistributed only in cases where the GPC-SSF contributing centre data policy allows it.
-In other cases, requests for GPC-SSF contributing centre digital output should be directed to the relevant GPC-SSF contributing centre © [Secretariat]
+In other cases, requests for GPC-SSF contributing centre digital output should be directed to the relevant GPC-SSF contributing centre [Secretariat]

 (c) Formally designated GPCs-SSF, GPCs-LRF and RCCs, NMHSs and institutions coordinating RCOFs are eligible for password-protected access to information held and produced by the Lead Centre(s) for SSFMME.
 Entities that are in demonstration phase to seek designation as GPCs or RCCs are also eligible for password-protected access to information held and produced by the Lead Centre(s) for SSFMME, provided a formal notification has been issued in this regard by the WMO Secretary-General.